 Receptionists are a pivotal member of staff in any company.
-They are the first point of contact for any visitors to the office or anyone calling so being well-presented and polite is pivotal.
-A Receptionist will maintain security by logging all visitors and possibly issuing visitor passes.
-This role will also provide support to the HR team as required.
+They are the first point of contact for any visitors to the office or anyone contacting an organisation, so being well-presented and polite are pivotal traits.
+A Receptionist also maintains security by logging all visitors and possibly issuing visitor passes, plus provide support to the HR team as required.

 - Diary management and management of meeting rooms